hofstadter-io/hof-docs/content/getting-started/concepts.md

 ---

-__hof__ was designed from first principles to enable compounding accelerations when developing software and applications.
+__hof__ was designed from first principles to enable higher productivity when. developing software and applications.
-This section introduces these core concepts.
+This section introduces the core concepts.
-Subsequent sections dive deeper and provide examples.
+Details can be found in later sections.

 ### Single Source of Truth